MbongeniCloud/MbongeniCloud/README.md

 https://github.com/MbongeniCloud/enterprise-cloud-governance-popia

+(some repositories contain intentionally exposed configuration details for demonstration purposes — in production environments, all sensitive data is stored in Key Vault and excluded via .gitignore)

 ##  What I Do

 I build and secure cloud infrastructure on Azure, focusing on enterprise-grade architecture and real-world scenarios.